 One of the hallmarks of NASAA professional development programming is that our offerings are attuned to the specific needs of the state government workforce.
 We focus on multiple aspects of public policy and agency management.
 Participants gain knowledge and skills that will help their agencies deliver effective, efficient and accountable services to citizens.

-State arts agencies are grappling with complicated and sensitive issues—the kinds of challenges that require time for reflection and deeper conversations, in a setting where candor and trust can be built.
+State arts agencies are grappling with complicated and sensitive issues.
 A skillfully facilitated face-to-face forum addresses these needs in ways that a typical conference structure cannot.
-The Executive Forum agenda will focus on priority issues facing state arts agency leaders.
-Pending member input, topic areas may include:
+The Executive Forum agenda focuses on priority issues facing state arts agency leaders.
+Topic areas include:

-Forum discussions will be engineered to help participants harvest strategies and solutions applicable to their work.
+Forum discussions are engineered to help participants harvest strategies and solutions applicable to their work.
 Hearing how other states approach key challenges can yield new ideas and insights for you to adapt to your own environment.

 The Executive Forum allows NASAA members to promote their state’s work to a national audience.
 Your participation increases visibility and recognition for your state.